Mont Blanc Tunnel fire: Fire

 At 10:54, one of the drivers called from refuge 22 to raise the alarm.
 At 10:55, the tunnel employees triggered the fire alarm and stopped any further traffic from entering.
 At this point, there were at least 10 cars and 18 trucks in the tunnel that had entered from the French side.
 A few vehicles from the Italian side passed the Volvo truck without stopping.
 Some of the cars from the French side managed to turn around in the narrow two-lane tunnel to retreat back to France, but navigating the road in the dense smoke that had rapidly filled the tunnel quickly made this impossible.

-Between 10:53 and 10:57, the smoke had already covered half a kilometer of the French side.
+Between 10:53 and 10:57, the smoke had already covered half a kilometre of the French side.
 The larger trucks were stranded, as they did not have the space to turn around, and reversing out was not an option.

 Most drivers rolled up their windows and waited for rescue.
 The ventilation system in the tunnel drove toxic smoke back down the tunnel faster than anyone could run to safety.
-These fumes quickly filled the tunnel and starved off oxygen, disabling vehicles.
-This included fire engines which, once affected, had to be abandoned by the firefighters.
-Many drivers near the blaze who attempted to leave their cars and seek refuge points were quickly overcome due to toxic components of the smoke, mainly cyanide.
+These fumes quickly filled the tunnel and restricted oxygen, disabling vehicles including fire engines which, once affected, had to be abandoned by the firefighters.
+Many drivers near the blaze who attempted to leave their cars and seek refuge points were quickly overcome due to toxic components of the smoke, mainly hydrogen cyanide.